03/26/19 - 9:45 AM to 10:45 AM

 The chemistry of binding site hotspot mapping by photo-affinity labeling

-Christina M. Woo is an assistant professor in the Department of Chemistry and Chemical Biology at Harvard University, and an affiliate member of the Broad Institute.
-She obtained a Bachelor of Arts in chemistry from Wellesley College (2008), and conducted undergraduate research in the laboratory of Professor Dora Carrico-Moniz.
-She obtained her doctorate in 2013 from Yale University, under the guidance of Professor Seth B. Herzon in the synthetic and chemical biology studies of diazofluorene antitumor antibiotics.
-In 2013, Woo joined the laboratory of Professor Carolyn R. Bertozzi at the University of California, Berkeley, as a Jane Coffins Child post-doctoral fellow.
-She continued on at Stanford University (2015) as a Burroughs Wellcome Fund post-doctoral fellow, where she developed a mass-independent chemical glycoproteomics platform for the identification of non-templated post-translational modifications.
+Christina M. Woo is a professor in the Department of Chemistry and Chemical Biology at Harvard University, and an affiliate member of the Broad Institute.
+She obtained a Bachelor of Arts in chemistry from Wellesley College, and her doctorate from Yale University.
+She was a post-doctoral scholar at the University of California, Berkeley, and at Stanford University, where she developed a mass-independent chemical glycoproteomics platform for the identification of non-templated post-translational modifications.
 She has been recognized by the Sloan Research Foundation, International Chemical Biology Society Young Chemical Biologist Award, the National Institutes of Health DP1 Avenir Award, and Ono Pharma Foundation Breakthrough Science Award.